 An investment in our common stock involves a number of risks.
-You should consider carefully the risks discussed below and under "Risk Factors" beginning on page 17 before purchasing our common stock.
+You should consider carefully the risks discussed below and under "Risk Factors" beginning on page 19 before purchasing our common stock.

-- We have a limited operating history and may not operate successfully. - Historical consolidated financial statements included in this prospectus include expenses that would not have been incurred had we operated as a separate entity during the periods presented and exclude the management fees payable pursuant to the management agreement. - · We are substantially controlled by Arbor Commercial Mortgage and its controlling equity owner, Mr. Kaufman. - We are dependent on our manager with whom we have conflicts of interest. - Our directors have approved very broad investment guidelines for our manager and do not approve each investment decision made by our manager. - Our manager has broad discretion to invest funds and may acquire structured finance assets where the investment returns are substantially below expectations or that result in net operating losses. - We depend on key personnel with long standing business relationships, the loss of whom could threaten our ability to operate our business successfully. - · We may be unable to invest excess equity capital on acceptable terms or at all, which would adversely affect our operating results. - We invest in multi-family and commercial real estate loans, which involve a greater risk of loss than single family loans. - · Volatility of values of multi-family and commercial properties may adversely affect our loans and investments.
+- We have a limited operating history and may not operate successfully. - Historical consolidated financial statements included in this prospectus include expenses that would not have been incurred had we operated as a separate entity during the periods presented and exclude the management fees payable pursuant to the management agreement. - · We are substantially controlled by Arbor Commercial Mortgage and its controlling equity owner, Mr. Kaufman. - We are dependent on our manager with whom we have conflicts of interest. - Our directors have approved very broad investment guidelines for our manager and do not approve each investment decision made by our manager. - Our manager has broad discretion to invest funds and may acquire structured finance assets where the investment returns are substantially below expectations or that result in net operating losses. - We depend on key personnel with long standing business relationships, the loss of whom could threaten our ability to operate our business successfully. - · We may be unable to invest excess equity capital on acceptable terms or at all, which would adversely affect our operating results. - · We invest in multi-family and commercial real estate loans, which involve a greater risk of loss than single family loans. - · Volatility of values of multi-family and commercial properties may adversely affect our loans and investments. - We may be unable to generate sufficient revenue from operations to pay our operating expenses and to pay dividends to our stockholders. - We may need to borrow funds under our credit facilities in order to satisfy our REIT distribution requirements, and a portion of our distributions may constitute a return of capital.
+Debt service on any borrowings for this purpose will reduce our cash available for distribution. - · Failure to maintain an exemption from the Investment Company Act would adversely affect our results of operations.

-- We may be unable to generate sufficient revenue from operations to pay our operating expenses and to pay dividends to our stockholders. - If Arbor Commercial Mortgage ceases to be our manager pursuant to the management agreement, the financial institutions providing our credit facilities may not provide future financing to us. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to tax as a regular corporation and could face substantial tax liability. - There is no public market for our common stock, and there may be no market for our common stock after the completion of this offering. - Our charter generally does not permit ownership in excess of 9.6% of our common or capital stock, and attempts to acquire our capital stock in excess of these limits are ineffective without prior approval from our board of directors.
+- If Arbor Commercial Mortgage ceases to be our manager pursuant to the management agreement, the financial institutions providing our credit facilities may not provide future financing to us. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to tax as a regular corporation and could face substantial tax liability. - There is no public market for our common stock, and there may be no market for our common stock after the completion of the concurrent offerings. - Our charter generally does not permit ownership in excess of 9.6% of our common or capital stock, and attempts to acquire our capital stock in excess of these limits are ineffective without prior approval from our board of directors.